This guide introduces JPA and walks you through setting up a simple example in Spring Boot.

 Spring JDBC

-- It used concepts like JDBCTemplate.
+- It introduces concepts like JdbcTemplate.

-- mapping parameters to queries.
+- Mapping parameters to queries

 Update Todo

-.update("Update todo set user=?, desc=?, target_date=?, is_done=? where id=?",
+jdbcTemplate.update("Update todo set user=?, desc=?, target_date=?, is_done=? where id=?", todo.getUser(),

-new Timestamp(todo.getTargetDate().getTime()),
+todo.getDesc(), new Timestamp(todo.getTargetDate().getTime()),

 todo.isDone(),